Robles-C/FPrime-Robot/README.md

 ---

-**Tank** is a modular robotics project powered by <a href="https://github.com/nasa/fprime" target="_blank">NASA’s F´ (F Prime)</a> flight software framework.
-Designed for reliable motion control, obstacle sensing, and autonomous decision-making, the robot uses a differential drive system with real-time feedback via gyro, encoder, and ultrasonic sensors.
+**Tank** is a modular ground robot powered by <a href="https://github.com/nasa/fprime" target="_blank">NASA’s F´ (F Prime)</a> flight software framework.
+Designed for reliable motion control, obstacle sensing, and autonomous decision-making, it uses a differential drive system with real-time feedback from a gyro, encoder, ultrasonic sensor, and a vision sensor mounted on a servo-actuated arm.
+The software follows the F´ Application–Manager–Driver design pattern, with modular components handling sensor data, control logic, and communication.

+**Deployable Drone** is an onboard aerial platform designed to launch from the Tank chassis.
+It features an ESP32 XIAO flight controller and a custom PCB integrating an MPU6050 IMU, VL53L0X time-of-flight sensor, and discrete motor drivers.
+The drone is intended for future autonomous operations such as aerial photography or scout maneuvers.

 ---

-## 🧠 System Overview
+## System Overview

 The robot’s software is architected using the <a href="https://fprime.jpl.nasa.gov/latest/docs/user-manual/design-patterns/app-man-drv/" target="_blank"><strong>Application-Manager-Driver</strong></a> pattern, with custom F´ components for motion control, high-level logic, and environment sensing.